nikhil647/Interview-Questions-And-Answers/Mongo.md

 ****
 **What is a BSON in MongoDB**
 ```
 BSON (Binary JSON) is a binary serialization format used by MongoDB to store documents in a binary-encoded format.
-It supports data types not typically supported by JSON, making it suitable for efficient storage and retrieval of data.
+It supports data types not typically supported by JSON (Binary data, ObjectId, Regular Expression, JavaScript Code), making it suitable for efficient storage and retrieval of data.
 ```

 ***